mohitkumhar/word_guessing_game/README.md

 If you'd like to contribute to the development of this Word Guessing Game, feel free to fork the repository and submit pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- The word list used in the game is inspired by [word-guessing-game](https://github.com/wesbos/JavaScript30) by Wes Bos.

-Feel free to customize the README according to your preferences and add more details if needed.
-The above Markdown includes code blocks, bullet points, and hyperlinks for a more visually appealing and informative README on GitHub.